 Visayan Warty Pig

-Plants, fruits, roots and tubers, but they have developed a taste for cereal crops and cultivated vegetables.
+The warty pigs eat fruits, roots and tubers but they have developed a taste for cereal crops and cultivated vegetables.

 The Visayan Warty Pig Conservation Programme was established in 1991 with the aim of re-introducing the species on the islands in the Philippines where it has been lost.
 Captive breeding and rescue centres have been established on Negros, with zoos worldwide, including Newquay Zoo, contributing to the captive population.